lucidrains/alphagenome/README.md

 The [official code](https://github.com/google-deepmind/alphagenome_research) has been released!

+This project is now being carried on by Anshul Kundaje's lab [here](https://github.com/genomicsxai/alphagenome-pytorch)!

 ## Appreciation

 - [Miquel Anglada-Girotto](https://github.com/MiqG) for contributing the organism, output embedding, loss functions, and all the splicing prediction heads!